Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 ## Basic modules

-Application has two basic modules: controller and scheduler.
+Application consists of two basic modules: controller and scheduler.

 Controller module manages IPs on its node (brings up, deletes, ensures that list of IPs on node reflects the list of IPs required for services).